FreeBSD-Ask/FreeBSD-Ask/di-shi-qi-zhang-wang-luo-fu-wu-qi/di-si-jie-mysql-5.x.md

 affiliates.
 Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.
+Type 'help;' or 'h' for help.
+Type 'c' to clear the current input statement.

 mysql> show databases;
 +--------------------+